Post Divorce Maintenance for Divorces Commenced Prior to January 23, 2016

 The amount and duration of maintenance is a matter committed to the sound discretion of the trial court, and every case must be determined on its own unique facts, keeping in mind the overall purpose of most maintenance awards is to allow a spouse to become self sufficient.
 See Galanopoulos v Galanopoulos (Second Department 2017)

-The article "Post Divorce Maintenance for Divorces Commenced Prior to January 23, 2016" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Post Divorce Maintenance for Divorces Commenced Prior to January 23, 2016" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.